jkingportfolio/CI_PP4_Pic_Pals/README.md

 18. Go to the "deploy" tab and pick GitHub as a deployment method.
 19. Search for a repository to connect to and select the branch you would like to build the app from.
-20. If preferred enable automatic deploys and then deploy branch.
+20. If preferred, enable automatic deploys and then deploy branch.
 21. Wait for the app to build and then click on the "View" link which will redirect you to the deployed link.

 ### Forking the GitHub Repository